 Yukon Gold potatoes are in between a "starchy" and "waxy" potato.
 For this reason, they are often considered an all-purpose potato.
 Yukon Golds have a rich almost buttery flavor, and because the skin is thin, peeling is usually unnecessary.
 They have a medium starch and moisture content, so the inside will be creamier and not quite as dry/crisp as home fries made with Russets.
 But, they are extremely flavorful and hold their shape.

-Choose Yukon Gold potatoes for flavorful buttery-tasting home fries that definitely don't need to be peeled.
+Pro tip: Choose Yukon Gold potatoes for flavorful buttery-tasting home fries that definitely don't need to be peeled.
 Choose Russet potatoes for the crispiest air fryer breakfast potatoes.

-Recipe ingredients (and substitutes)
+Ingredients (and substitutes)

 - Dijon Mustard: Roasting potatoes in mustard is a trick we learned from Ina Garten.
 It adds amazing depth of flavor, but nobody will ever guess there's mustard in the recipe.
-Even self proclaimed "mustard haters" love these potatoes.
+Even self proclaimed "mustard haters" love these potatoes!
 If you don't have dijon mustard, you can use a whole grain mustard instead.

 Find the recipe card below for the complete recipe, including all ingredients and instructions.